Don't Mention the war

 Studio Moscou is an artist duo from Ghent and went to work with children from the Harelbeek schools.
 181 pupils delved into the stories of local civilian victims from the First World War.
 They extracted colors and shapes with which they designed a flag.
 The result is a flag field that can be seen on the stairs at the Saint Salvator church.
 The furniture of Yves Obyn brings war into the home environment.
-Finally, Veerle Michiels and Jonas Vansteenkiste present two new works.
-They pack the war memorial with sandbags.
+Finally, Veerle Michiels and Jonas Vansteenkiste present:" Fragile memory" They cover of the city's the war memorial with 600 sandbags.
 In this way they show how vulnerable the memory becomes: a war memorial itself is protected against possible danger.
-Bang Bang refers to a song by Nancy Sinatra and underlines the fragility.

 The exhibition is running at various locations in Harelbeke.
 It is best to take the Kunstenhuis Marktstraat 100 as a base.
 From there you can go to the library by the Marktstraat around the church.

-Artists: Sven Verhaeghe, Boccanegra, Cel Crabeels, Eric Flamand, Katja Aufleger, Katleen Vinck, Klaus Verscheure, Pieter Geenen, Renato Nicolodi, Rob Buelens, Robbert & Frank and Franl & Robbert, Ronny Delrue, Serge Moreel, Jeremy Deller,
+Artists: Sven Verhaeghe, Boccanegra, Cel Crabeels, Eric Flamand, Katja Aufleger, Katleen Vinck, Klaus Verscheure, Pieter Geenen, Renato Nicolodi, Rob Buelens, Robbert & Frank and Frank & Robbert, Ronny Delrue, Serge Moreel, Jeremy Deller,

 Stefan Jakiela, Studio Moscou, Yves Obyn and Veerle Michiels and Jonas Vansteenkiste.